pasquale95/centralized-ssi-ledger/README.md

 $ DYLD_LIBRARY_PATH=<indy-sdk-folder>/libindy/target/debug mvn clean install
 ```

-If the build fails, please look at the section [#macOS troubleshooting](#macos-troubleshooting) for the fix.

 ## How to run

 If the build was successful, you should have a .jar archive built under the `./target` folder.